10 things you probably didn't know about Blackpool

 Here are 10 things you may not know about the Lancashire town.

-1. Blackpool gets its name from an old drainage channel that would release dark boggy water into the Irish Sea where it would literally form a black pool of water.
-Dublin, which is situated on the other side of the sea, is named for the very same thing, ‘Dubh Linn’ means black pool in Irish.
+1. Blackpool gets its name from an old drainage channel that would release dark boggy water into the Irish Sea, literally forming a black pool of water.
+Dublin, situated on the other side of the sea, is named for the same thing, ‘Dubh Linn’ means black pool in Irish.

-4. In 1879 Blackpool became the first town in the world to have electric street lighting.
-This was a time when people still used candles to light their homes, so many flocked to the resort to wonder at the illuminations they dubbed ‘artificial sunshine’.
-All these years later Blackpool is still known for its world-famous illuminations that usually light up the promenade from late August to early November.
-However, in 2020, for the first time in 141 years the Blackpool Illuminations were left on over Christmas, due to the COVID-19 pandemic.
+4. In 1879, Blackpool became the first town in the world to have electric street lighting.
+This was when people still used candles to light their homes, so many flocked to the resort to wonder at the illuminations they dubbed ‘artificial sunshine’.
+All these years later, Blackpool is still known for its world-famous illuminations that usually light up the promenade from late August to early November.
+However, in 2020, for the first time in 141 years, the Blackpool Illuminations were left on over Christmas due to the COVID-19 pandemic.

 5. Henry Banks, also known as the ‘Father of Blackpool’, built the first holiday cottages in the early 19th century after purchasing the Land’s End Estate in 1819.
 And thus, the tourist industry in Blackpool truly began.